 We use cutting edge molecular, cellular and developmental biology methods as well as genomic and gene editing technologies to attack these questions.
 We are particularly interested now in the roles that the MYC family, DPPA4, and the histone variant H3.3 play in stem cells and cancer.
 How do these factors link together the epigenome to cellular behaviors and tissue growth?

-Our big picture goal is to impact human health through discoveries in cancer and stem cell biology.
+Our big picture goal is to impact human health through discoveries in development, cancer and stem cell biology.

 Join us!
 We are currently as of 2020 looking for a talented postdoctoral fellow to join our team, and we are always recruiting new graduate and undergraduate students as well.